 - Department of Interior (DOI)/Workforce Transformation Tracking System (WTTS) The WTTS system is used to obtain and provide Federal Employee Position Information with the WTTS system in an ad hoc manner.
-This data is used to ensure there is a record of each new hire or a record of any position change for a current employee to ensure the background investigation matches the position designation per Federal regulations. - Department of Justice (DOJ)/Civil Applicant System (CAS) System is to obtain the Fingerprint Check results as part of the Federal level checks required for background investigations and PIV card issuance.
+This data is used to ensure there is a record of each new hire or a record of any position change for a current employee to ensure the background investigation matches the position designation per Federal regulations. - Defense Counterintelligence and Security Agency (DCSA)/Secure Web Fingerprint Transmission (SWFT) - System is used to obtain the Fingerprint Check results as part of the Federal level checks required for background investigations and PIV card issuance.
 Facilitates improved data integrity by comparing basic PII between the fingerprints and PSES data. - Department of Defense (DoD)/National Background Investigation Systems (NBIS) NBIS is used to send DCSA Security Data used conduct the background investigation upon which hiring decisions and the granting of national security clearances are made. - Office of the Director of Nation Intelligence (ODNI) Office of the Director of National Intelligence requires all Federal Agencies to provide Personnel Security Metrics on all of

 DOT's National Security Cleared employees and contractors.
-A report is run in PSES and the metrics data is compiled into an Excel spreadsheet and sent to ODNI.
+A report is run in PSES, and the metrics data is compiled into an Excel spreadsheet and sent to ODNI.
 No PII is included in the data provided to ODNI.